Quick tools for school, health, and money decisions.

 Comparison

-Split PDF breaks one document into smaller outputs, while Merge PDF combines several files into one.
-They solve opposite problems, so the right choice depends on whether you want to separate or combine documents.
+Split PDF breaks one document into smaller outputs, Merge PDF combines several files into one, and PDF to JPG turns pages into images.
+They solve different stages of the document workflow, so the best choice depends on the final format you need.

 • Split PDF: separate one file into smaller outputs.